This article was updated on the 8th of August 2023 for clarity and to improve text readability.

 These homemade pickled jalapenos are an excellent addition to your carbonara.

-Psst… the jalapenos spice will mellow out the longer they sit in the fridge.
+Just a heads up, though — the jalapenos’ heat mellows out the longer they sit in the fridge.

 Grilled Mediterranean chicken

-I like to roast my salmon with lemon, butter, and seasonal herbs like thyme to add a bright, fresh flavor that complements the creaminess of my carbonara.
+I like roasting my salmon with lemon, butter, and seasonal herbs like thyme to add a bright, fresh flavor that complements the creaminess of my carbonara.

 Vegetables and salad